Overweight Dog Help

 Why should you have weight loss & management consultation at the clinic?

-Firstly, it is important to determine whether your pet is overweight from over feeding or from a medical condition that needs treating.
-If the obesity is caused by overfeeding, your pet’s health care team will determine the appropriate amount of calories they should be getting per day and the rate in which the weight should be lost.
+Firstly, it is important to determine whether your pet is overweight from overfeeding, or from a medical condition that needs treating.
+If the obesity is caused by overfeeding, your pet’s health care team will determine the appropriate amount of calories they should be getting per day and the rate at which the weight should be lost.
 It is unsafe to lose weight too quickly, and so it is important to follow your veterinarian’s weight loss plan to achieve a healthy body weight efficiently and safely.